Creating a Virtual Interface

 2. Click image1 in the upper left corner and select a region and project.

-3. In the service list, choose Network > Direct Connect.
+3. In the service list in the upper left corner of the page, choose Network > Direct Connect.

 4. In the navigation pane on the left, choose Direct Connect > Virtual Interfaces.